-You can claim an unlimited number of exemptions.
-Each exemption is worth the same amount; for 2017, each exemption allowed you to deduct $4,050 from your taxable income.
+For tax years 2017 and previous, you could claim an unlimited number of exemptions.
+Each exemption is worth the same amount; each exemption allowed you to deduct $4,050 from your taxable income.

-These exemptions can stack up, too; in 2017, if you and your spouse each claimed a personal exemption, and you also claimed a dependent exemption for one child, then your total exemptions would have been $12,150.
+These exemptions stacked up, too; in 2017, if you and your spouse each claimed a personal exemption, and you also claimed a dependent exemption for one child, then your total exemptions would have been $12,150.

 That’s in addition to the standard deduction, which in 2017 was $6,350 for individuals, $9,350 for heads of household, and $12,700 for married taxpayers filing jointly and qualifying widowers.